siddhirajkatkar/MotoMart/README.md

 # MotoMart
-A modern web-based Vehicle Marketplace for buying, selling, and managing vehicles effortlessly
+A modern web-based Vehicle Marketplace for buying, selling, and managing vehicles effortlessly.